marivipelaez/cdr-generator/README.md

 **Simulator** :

 - **BasicSimulator** : Generate cdr in one pass over the edges of the social graph and ddrs for a day for those users
+- **NormalSimulator** : Generate cdr in one pass over the edges of the social graph and ddrs for a day for those users, using a gaussian distribution for the duration of the calls and the uplink and downlink consumptions.

 # Structure :
 Source structure :